LUWIZ

 How long before I see AI citations for my SaaS?+

-Which B2B queries should I prioritize in GEO?+
+Which B2B queries should GEO target first?+

 How do I know if ChatGPT already recommends my SaaS?+